K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-fund/terms-and-conditions.md

 permalink: /subsidiaries/k2-fund/terms-and-conditions
 ---

-# Terms and Conditions for K2-Cripto Affiliate Program
+# Terms and Conditions for K2-Fund Investment Program
 {: .no_toc }

 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high-risk investment and you should not expect to be protected if something goes wrong.
 [Take 2 mins to learn more](https://www.binance.com/en/legal/risk-warning).